 Part of good chipping is keeping your weight stable and balanced.
 Jamie Mcconnell shows how vital lower body stability is here.

 You aim to distribute your weight for proper balance and stability without even thinking about it.
 The trick is to keep your weight slightly on your front leg.
-An excellent way to learn this is by practising shots keeping your weight on the front leg.
+An excellent way to learn this is by practicing shots keeping your weight on the front leg.

 - Stand with your feet apart with your lead foot slightly in front (the preferred stance when making a chip)